Bias: Academic bias

 Academic bias is the bias or perceived bias of scholars allowing their beliefs to shape their research and the scientific community.
 Claims of bias are often linked to claims by conservatives of pervasive bias against political conservatives and religious Christians.
 Some have argued that these claims are based upon anecdotal evidence which would not reliably indicate systematic bias, and have suggested that this divide is due to self-selection of conservatives choosing not to pursue academic careers.

 There is some evidence that perception of classroom bias may be rooted in issues of sexuality, race, class and sex as much or more than in religion.

 Experimenter bias

 In science research, experimenter bias occurs when experimenter expectancies regarding study results bias the research outcome.
 Examples of experimenter bias include conscious or unconscious influences on subject behavior including creation of demand characteristics that influence subjects, and altered or selective recording of experimental results themselves.
+It can also involve asking leading probes and not neutrally redirecting the subject back to the task when they ask for validation or questions.